5 Random Pages

 Site visit

-A site visit during June 2007 found the emplacements, command post, and water treatment plant to be substantially complete, with little decay or damage evident other than weeds growing around the periphery of the various structures, and relatively minor flooding of the command post - a consequence of being partly buried.
+A site visit carried out during June 2007 found the emplacements, command post, and water treatment plant to be substantially complete, with little decay or damage evident other than weeds growing around the periphery of the various structures, and relatively minor flooding of the command post - a consequence of the structure being partly buried.

-The water treatment, or sewage, plant is a relatively unusual remnant, and lies midway between the command post, descending the hill in three steps towards the battery.
+The water treatment, or sewage, plant is a relatively unusual remnant, and lies midway between the command post and the road to the east, rising up the hill in three steps towards the road.

 Approximately 50 metres north is a concrete base next to a pile of rubble, and this is reported to be the remains of an engine room which would have provided power for the site.